mlrun/mlrun/docs/store/datastore.md

 * **memory** &mdash; in memory data registry for passing data within the same process, format `memory://key`, use `mlrun.datastore.set_in_memory_item(key, value)` to register in memory data items (byte buffers or DataFrames).

 ## Storage credentials and parameters
 Data stores might require connection credentials.
-These can be provided through [data store profiles](#using-data-store-profiles), project/job context secrets, or environment variables (though this is not recommended).
+These can be provided through environment variables or project/job context secrets.
 The exact credentials depend on the type of the data store.
 They are listed in the following sections.
+Each parameter specified can be provided as an environment variable, or as a project-secret that has the same key as the name of the parameter.

-Each parameter specified can be provided in the datastore profile, as an environment variable, or as a project-secret that has the same key as the name of the parameter.
+You can also use [data store profiles](#using-data-store-profiles) to provide credentials for Redis.

 MLRun jobs that are executed remotely run in independent pods, with their own environment.
 When setting an environment variable in the development environment (for example Jupyter), this has no effect on the executing pods.
 Therefore,